MenggeC3PO/MenggeC3PO/README.md

 </p>

 ## Personal Interests
 I love chilling with my cat and outdoor walking.
 It's how I get my best ideas and solve bugs.

-<p>📫 Feel free to reach out if you're also applying to grad school — I'm always open to sharing ideas and collaborating on exciting projects!</p>